 For a free consultation call: 0114 251 8850 or email: email@example.com

 The General Data Protection Regulation (GDPR) replaced the existing Data Protection Act with effect from 25 May.

-The GDPR will require all organisations that deal with individuals living in a EU member state to protect the personal information belonging to those individuals and to have verified proof of such protection.
-Failure to comply with the new regulation will result in significant fines.
+TThe GDPR requires all organisations that deal with individuals living in an EU member state to protect the personal information belonging to those individuals and to have verified proof of such protection.
+Failure to comply with the regulation will result in significant fines.